Manila Bay: History

 uplifts along the West Marikina Valley Fault caused the two to break up.
 Interaction between Manila Bay and Laguna de Bay today occurs only through the Pasig River.
 The bay was the setting for the Battle of Manila Bay in 1898, in which American troops led by Commodore George Dewey seized the area.
 This battle showcased the United States' naval strength.
 All major Spanish ships were destroyed and captured.
 With its proud historic past and abundant marine life, Manila Bay became the ocean portal and Filipino epicenter for government, economy and industry.
 During the Russo-Japanese War at the close of the Battle of Tsushima in 1905, three surviving Russian protected cruisers (the Aurora, Zhemchug, and Oleg) managed to make port in then-United States-controlled Manila for repairs.
 However, because the US was neutral in this conflict, the trio of warships and their crews remained interned by the U.S. until the war officially came to an end in September 1905.
-During the World War II, Corregidor Island was annexed by the Japanese forces based in Manila Bay.
+During the World War II, Corregidor Island was captured by the Japanese forces based in Manila Bay.
 Much earlier, various other battles were fought from this naval base, including the Battles of La Naval de Manila in 1646, which finally ended Dutch attempts to seize the Philippines.

 The bay remains important for commerce and industry, including fishing, although rapid urban growth and industrialization are contributing to a decline in water quality and deteriorating marine habitats.
 It also serves a focus for recreation for Metro Manila and is a popular destination for walks and for viewing the sunset.
 Much of the land fronting the bay along Metro Manila is reclaimed land which now includes important sites such as the Philippine Senate and the Mall of Asia.

 On September 27, 2011, the sea walls of Manila Bay were destroyed by the storm surge caused by Typhoon Pedring.
 Even the United States Embassy, Museo Pambata and Sofitel Philippine Plaza were submerged by the flooding.
 It was estimated that the damage would cost P30 million to repair.
 In April 2012, the sea walls were once again opened to the public, having been redesigned to withstand a strong storm surge.

 Ecosystem

-Coastal and marine habitats in the area include upland forests, mangrove, mudflats, sandy beaches, sea grass and coral reefs.
+Coastal and marine habitats in the area include upland forests, mangroves, mudflats, sandy beaches, sea grass and coral reefs.